-- It’s important to always warm up before training to avoid injury
+- Warming up before training helps to improve performance and avoid injury

 What does it do?

-- Increase blood flow and oxygen to the muscles
+- Increases blood flow and oxygen to muscles

 - Warms muscles – these contract/relax/stretch more readily

-- You can also warm up by wearing extra clothing, having a hot shower or bath – this should not replace a warm up though
+You can also warm up by wearing extra clothing or having a hot shower or bath – however this should not replace a warm up

 - Experts agree that static stretching before exercise is not just counter productive but potentially harmful

-- In the last few years several studies have found static stretching before playing sport makes you slower and weaker
+- In the last few years several studies have found static stretching before exercise makes you slower and weaker

 - Safely bring heart rate down

 - Aids venous return (blood returning to the heart) and prevents blood pooling in lower extremities